 Update: Revisiting this post after a year, and after reading it, I feel I left a lot of things that were needed to be covered.
-So’ I’ll do it now because of better late than never.
+So I’ll do it now because of better late than never.

-The Microsoft 2000, which had been my companion for a very long time, I ended up buying this wireless keyboard from Logitech again, but this time, I tried many similar keyboards before settling with this particular model.
+The Microsoft 2000, which had been my companion for a very long time, I ended up buying this wireless Keyboard from Logitech again.
+Still, this time, I tried many similar keyboards before settling with this particular model.

-So having these keys on my keyboard does not make any sense.
-This Compact wireless keyboard doesn’t have the separate numeric keys and also makes the access of the MouseMouse a little easy as I can easily reach the MouseMouse without actually having to lift my arm.
-Yes. it’s helpful for longer sessions.
+So having these keys on my Keyboard does not make any sense.
+This Compact wireless Keyboard doesn’t have separate numeric keys.
+It makes the access of the MouseMouse a little easy as I can easily reach the MouseMouse without actually having to lift my arm.
+Yes.
+It’s helpful for longer sessions.

 Typing Experience on Logitech MK240 Wireless Keyboard

 I am still using the MouseMouse from the Microsoft 2000 Combo.
-I forced myself to use this plastic mouse and it turns out it’s not that bad.
+I forced myself to use this plastic mouse, and it turns out it’s not that bad.

-I cannot comment of that as it’s just been a few weeks of usage, but I found so many reviews claiming this to be true.
+I cannot comment on that as it’s just been a few weeks of usage, but I found so many reviews claiming this to be true.

 So, this keyboard takes less desktop space, looks nice, feels nice (

-except the Mouse) and works nicely, with few typos initially.
+except the Mouse), and works nicely, with few typos initially.
 Overall it is a good buy.